ngxs-labs/dispatch-decorator/README.md

 ### Dispatch Decorator

 `@Dispatch()` is a function that allows you to decorate methods and properties of your classes.
-Firstly you have to create a state:
+Firstly let's create our state for demonstrating purposes:

 ```typescript
 import { State, Action, StateContext } from '@ngxs/store';